Jayashree22-design/19CS302_Module_6/Ex no_30.md

 # EX 30 C program to add two integer elements in an array using realloc() and that array already has three elements.
-## DATE:
+## DATE:11/05/2025
 ## AIM:
 To write a C program to add two integer elements in an array using realloc() and that array already has three elements.

 ## Algorithm
 1.Start the program and dynamically allocate memory for an array of 3 integers using malloc().

 2.Read 3 integers from the user and store them in the array.

 3.Use realloc() to resize the array and add space for 1 more integer.

 4.Read the 4th integer and add it to the array.

 5.Calculate and display the sum of all elements in the array, then free the allocated memory.

 ## Program: